Skip to main content

 • Asks if you want to add any services.

-• Generates the corresponding .upsun/config.yaml and .environment files.
+• Generates the .upsun/config.yaml and .environment files.

 # Configuration for all applications within an environment.